 Meeting today's DEIB standards: Assessing where your strategies stand with Pulse Surveys

-Inclusive and diverse teams are more innovative and adaptable and more engaged, committed, and productive.
+An inclusive work environment, where diverse teams collaborate, leads to higher innovation, employee engagement, and retention.
 Investing in DEIB initiatives is a no-brainer.
 So, how can managers assess their strategies to know whether or not there is room to improve?

 Feedback tools like safe, anonymous Pulse Surveys gather insights from employees to help inform action plans.
 Workleap Officevibe's DEIB Survey & Report is specially designed to help calibrate how your team members feel about representation and inclusivity at work.